junxit/us-congress-bills-115/metadata.md

 - 2017-03-08 — Providing for consideration of the bills H.R.
 720 and H.R.
 985.
 - 2017-03-08 — The House Committee on Rules reported an original measure, H. Rept.
 115-29, by Mr. Collins (GA).
 - 2017-03-08 — The House Committee on Rules reported an original measure, H. Rept.
 115-29, by Mr. Collins (GA).
+- 2017-03-09 — Considered as privileged matter.
+- 2017-03-09 — Considered as unfinished business.
+- 2017-03-09 — DEBATE - The House proceeded with one hour of debate on H. Res.
+180.
+- 2017-03-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-03-09 — On agreeing to the resolution Agreed to by the Yeas and Nays: 233 - 184 (Roll no. 139).
+- 2017-03-09 — On ordering the previous question Agreed to by the Yeas and Nays: 233 - 186 (Roll no. 138).
+- 2017-03-09 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+180, the Chair put the question on ordering the previous question and by voice vote announced that the ayes had prevailed.
+Ms. Slaughter demanded the yeas and nays, and the Chair postponed further proceedings on the question of ordering the previous question until a time to be announced.
+- 2017-03-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 233 - 184 (Roll no. 139).